 - Building and reinforcing existing institutional capacity of governmental departments and community stakeholders.

-Vanderbilt’s subsidiary Friends in Global Health leads the monitoring and evaluation component of the program, as well as provides technical assistance in the area of health and HIV & AIDS for the seven member consortium.
+Vanderbilt’s subsidiary Friends in Global Health led the monitoring and evaluation component of the program, as well as provided technical assistance in the area of health and HIV & AIDS for the seven-member consortium.

 SCIP – Ogumaniha Endline Survey Report – Provincial Estimates (n=3892) and Impact Evaluation – May 2015

 SCIP – Ogumaniha Baseline Survey Report – Provincial Estimates (n=3749) – December 2011

 SCIP – Ogumaniha Baseline Survey Report – Provincial Estimates (n=930) – May 2011

 SCIP – Ogumaniha Baseline Survey Report (n=930) – Provincial Estimates (Portuguese) – May 2011